Sitecore/Sitecore.Demo.Platform/README.md

 if you are only installing this demo:
 - Run **`.\node_modules\.bin\gulp`**

-> gulp **initial** only needs to be executed successfully during the initial deployment.
-Subsequent deployments can be made by running the default gulp task (gulp with no parameters).

 > An error (maxBuffer) sometimes occurs the first time running gulp during Sync-Unicorn.
 > Running gulp a second time resolves the issue (and doesn't take as long)